-Yes, you can live without a pancreas.
-You will need to make a few adjustments to your life, though.
 Your pancreas makes substances that control your blood sugar and help your body digest foods.
-After surgery, you’ll have to take medicines to handle these functions.

 Surgery to remove the whole pancreas is rarely done anymore.
 However, you might need this surgery if you have pancreatic cancer, severe pancreatitis, or damage to your pancreas from an injury.

-Thanks to new medicines, life expectancy after pancreas removal surgery is rising.
-Your outlook will depend on the condition you have.
+our outlook will depend on the condition you have.
 One study found that the seven-year survival rate after surgery for people with noncancerous conditions like pancreatitis was 76 percent.
-But for people with pancreatic cancer, the seven-year survival rate was 31 percent.
+But the seven-year survival rate for people with pancreatic cancer was 31 percent.